jbredael/AWESPA/docs/general_module.rst

 or more YAML file paths.
 This file contains every setting and parameter the module needs, making analyses reproducible and easy to share.

-The YAML files are organised into clear sections (e.g. system parameters, simulation settings, optimisation settings) so users can modify parameters and run different scenarios without changing the underlying code.
-The exact format expected by each module is documented in the respective module pages.

 Main Functionality
 ------------------